jffjck-dev/oharvest-back-docker/README.md

 Duplicate the file `.env.example` with a new name `.env`.
 Give all variables the correct values.

 All are mandatory except ENVIRONMENT.
+Don't touch the DBHOST value.
+It must be equal to the service name where the database is launch by docker.

 If it is empty, the application will launch in prod environment.
 The only value accepted is `dev`.

 ### Launch the app